Learn how to set up your print settings so you can print cheques in QuickBooks Online.

 - Print another sample using the steps above.
 If this doesn’t work, proceed to Solution 2.

 - On the Print cheques setup window, select No, continue setup at the bottom-right, twice until you get to the Fine-tune alignment page.

 - Drag the grid inside the large square to the place where it appears on your printout.
 QuickBooks Online will figure out how to adjust the alignment.

 Note: QuickBooks Online uses the numbers on the vertical and horizontal to figure where exactly to print the cheque amount.
 These numbers change whenever you drag the grid.

-- After adjusting the grid, print another sample using the steps you used in Method 1 then check the alignment again.
-Continue to fine-tune until the alignment is OK.
+- After adjusting the grid, print another sample using the steps in the Set up Print Cheques section above, then check the alignment again.
+Continue to fine-tune until the alignment is correct.

 - After the sample is printed on plain paper, hold it up to the light against a cheque and see if the alignment is correct.